ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

-We employed debugging extensively throughout our project whenever we encountered bugs, both locally and in cloud or virtual machine environments.
+We employed debugging extensively throughout our project whenever we encountered bugs, both locally and in the cloud or virtual machine environments.
 Each time a bug arose, we began by analyzing the error message.
-If the message wasn't clear enough, we utilized the built-in debugger tool to systematically trace through the lines and functions we suspected might be causing the issue.
+If the message wasn't clear enough, we utilized the built-in debugger tool or the great tool of print-statemento systematically trace through the lines and functions we suspected might be causing the issue.
 We acknowledge that our code is neither perfectly written nor fully optimized.
 To improve efficiency, we focused on optimizing our code in specific areas, such as managing our model more effectively.
 Instead of repeatedly saving and loading the model in an unstructured manner, we optimized by loading and using it directly from memory, which enhanced the code's performance and reduced unnecessary overhead.
-RAASTEEN!

 ## Working in the cloud